Legitcode/table/README.md

 }
 ~~~

-The only thing the component expects other than a simple, regular ol' javascript objects, is an id column to be present.
-This is for setting the key on the child nodes.
+The component expects simple, regular ol' javascript objects inside of an array.

 ##Requests?